Hmz2Mtr/RO_Algoritms/README.md

 ## **🙏 Acknowledgments **
 EMSILes Orangers: For providing the inspiration and resources for this project.

-Hamza: Creator of the application.
+Creator of the application: Hamza MESTOUR.

-Mme Mouna elmkhalet: Supervisor of the project.
+Supervisor of the project: Mme Mouna elmkhalet.

 ---